wp-plugins/wp-easy-gallery/readme.txt

 Please consider a donation to the author of prettyPhoto in order to support the project!

-<a href='http://labs.hahncreativegroup.com/wordpress-plugins/'>WordPress Plugins</a> by HahnCreativeGroup.
+Complete list of <a href='http://labs.hahncreativegroup.com/wordpress-plugins/'>WordPress Plugins</a> by HahnCreativeGroup.

 == Screenshots ==

-1. PrettyPhoto style pop-up for image gallery
+1. PrettyPhoto style pop-up WordPress gallery.
-2. Gallery Overview admin panel - easily maintain multiple galleries
+2. Plugin gallery overview admin panel.
+Easily maintain multiple galleries.
-3. Add Galleries admin panel
+3. Add Galleries admin panel.
-4. Edit Galleries admin panel
+4. Edit Galleries admin panel.
-5. Add Images admin panel
+5. Add Images admin panel.

 == Installation ==

-1. Upload the `wp-easy-gallery` directory to the `/wp-content/plugins/` directory
+1. Upload the `wp-easy-gallery` directory to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Create new galleries in the `Add Gallery` Panel
+1. Create new galleries in the `Add Gallery` Panel.
-1. Add images to galleries in the `Add Images` Panel
+1. Add images to galleries in the `Add Images` Panel.
-1. Add generated shortcode to content to display gallery
+1. Add generated shortcode to content to display gallery.

 == Frequently Asked Questions ==

 **What is the best way to load images?**

-* Click the 'Upload Image' button
+* Click the 'Upload Image' button.
-* Select the 'From Computer' tab
+* Select the 'From Computer' tab.
-* Click the 'Select Files' button
+* Click the 'Select Files' button.
-* Choose the desired image to upload
+* Choose the desired image to upload.
-* After image has completed, click the 'Insert into post' button
+* After image has completed, click the 'Insert into post' button.

 **Why can't I add galleries to my site?**

-* WP Easy Gallery requires PHP 5 to work properly, please check your web hosting configurations.
+* WP Easy Gallery requires PHP 5 to work properly, please check your web hosting WordPress configurations.

 Keywords: <a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Image Gallery Plugin'>WordPress gallery plugin</a>, <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/'>Easy Gallery</a>, <a href='http://www.wordpress-photo-gallery.com/' title='Responsive WordPress Photo Gallery Plugin'>WordPress Photo Gallery</a>, <a href='http://labs.hahncreativegroup.com/reflex-gallery/' title='Responsive Photo Gallery'>Responsive Photo Gallery</a>, <a href='http://labs.hahncreativegroup.com/galeria-de-imagenes-wordpress/' title='Galeria de Imagenes WordPress'>Galeria de Imagenes WordPress</a>, <a href='http://labs.hahncreativegroup.com/2012/12/french-translation-added-for-wp-easy-gallery-pro/' title='Galerie d'images pour WordPress'>Galerie d'images pour WordPress</a>